 Starting new seedlings later works in some years, but since cucumbers are super sensitive to cold, they do not always make it.
 However, a picture of a dying plant doesn’t usually make it into social media.
 But eh, we wanted to be real in this review.

 If we get a sunny winter, we can continue to plant and harvest all winter long.
 However, if it’s more overcast, plants do not grow.
-So we often end up with either too many greens or non.
+So we often end up with either too many greens or none.

 Is it really worth it?

-All that being said, we really enjoy having a year-round growing room.
+All that being said, we enjoy having a year-round growing room.
 However, we do not have the pressure any longer to grow as much as we possibly can.

-For people farther south with less extreme weather and light conditions, we would really recommend a passive solar greenhouse.
+For people farther south with less extreme weather and light conditions, we would recommend a passive solar greenhouse.
 During good years with lots of sunshine, we can glimpse the benefits of having one.

 Feel free to share your experience or questions about year-round food growing in a cold climate.